 Disclaimer: The following components of Article 5 are intended to be guidelines for properly conducting Honor Code hearings under ideal circumstances.
 In acknowledging that each case is unique to the individuals involved and may not conform neatly within the confines of these guidelines, it is understood that the Chairperson and jury pool may deviate from said guidelines within reasonable limitations to expedite the process.
 Any concerns regarding such deviation can be made in the form of an appeal.

 SECTION I: Reporting Violations

 Anyone accused of an Honor Code violation will be considered innocent until proven guilty.
 An accused student will continue to attend class, and may not drop the class, while the violation and/or appeals proceedings are in process.
-To report Honor Code Violations, the following procedures will be followed:

 (a) By Faculty:

 If a faculty member believes that a student has violated the Honor Code, the faculty member will schedule a meeting with the student regarding the offence, to be held as soon as possible but no more than ten (10) class days from the faculty member’s discovery of the offence.
 At that meeting the faculty member will discuss the offence with the student, presenting the student with available evidence.